Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/03-Dependency-Management/dependency-manager-setup.md

 ## SwiftPackageManager

+>> A package consists of Swift source files and a manifest file.
+The manifest file, called Package.swift, defines the package’s name and its contents using the PackageDescription module.
+A package has one or more targets.
+Each target specifies a product and may declare one or more dependencies.

+Create a Package.swift containing all your dependencies

+run ```swift build```

 ## Libraries we are going to use
 - Kingfisher - image caching
 - Gloss or any other json parsing library
+- KeychainSwift

 # Next - [Distributing Information](../04-Distributing-Information/distributing-information.md)